rollkit/docs/docs/intro.md

 In order to secure the network, developers must bootstrap a sufficiently secure set of validators, incurring the overhead of managing a full consensus network.
 This requires paying validators with inflationary tokens, putting the business sustainability of the network at risk.
 A strong community and network effect are also critical for success, but can be challenging to achieve as the network must gain widespread adoption to be secure and valuable.

-Also, in a potential future with millions of app chains, it’s highly unlikely all of those chains will be able to sustainably attract a sufficiently secure and decentralized validator set.
+Also, in a potential future with millions of app-chains, it’s highly unlikely all of those chains will be able to sustainably attract a sufficiently secure and decentralized validator set.

 ## Why Rollkit?